Children’s Advocacy Center

 All Mandated Reporters must report suspected child abuse or neglect to the Department of Human Services via Children’s Protective Services by filing a report online or calling 855-444-3911.
 You may also call your local law enforcement agency.
 In an emergency, dial 911.

-The Children’s Advocacy Center provides mandated reporter training at no cost to you.
+The Children’s Advocacy Center provides mandated reporter training throughout the year.
 It is imperative that all mandated reporters understand the child protection law and their role in helping to keep children safe from abuse.
-To schedule personalized training for your business or organization, please visit our Professional and Community Training page.
+To schedule personalized training for your business or organization, please visit our Professional and Community Training page, or contact Prevention and Outreach Director, Misti.
 We also offer sessions that are open to anyone in the community.
-To register, select one of the dates below.
+Register below for an upcoming session.